NoroffFEU/development-platforms/2-mysql-caste-study.md

 #### Internals

-- MySQL is written in C and C++ portable across a variety of platforms.
+- MySQL is written in C and C++ and portable across a variety of platforms.
-- The C API gives a low level access to the client/server protocol.
+- The C API gives a low-level access to the client/server protocol.
 - Supports ANSI/ISO SQL standard
 - the server design is multi-layered and has independent modules.
 - It's been tested on a wide selection of different compilers and platforms.
 - Allows for multithreading using kernel threads and can utilize multiple CPUs with ease, if available.
 - supports both transactional and non-transactional storage engines.
 - B-tree disk tables and index compression.
-- Storage engines can be added relatively easy.
-This makes it easier to add SQL interface for in-house databases.
+- Storage engines can be added relatively easily.
+This makes it easier to add an SQL interface for in-house databases.
 - Purify has been used to test for memory leak detection.
 - Valgrind has been used for GPL/GNU General Public License.
 - The server is provided as a separate program when using a networked client/server program.
 - Configured with CMake for optimal portability.
 - Memory allocation system is fast-thread based.
-- Designed to implement SQL functions using optimized class library.
+- Designed to implement SQL functions using an optimized class library.
 - Uses in-memory hash tables as temporary tables
 - Joins are optimized and very fast using nested-loop join.